MooersLab/pymolsnips/README.md

 ### EIN: emacs ipython notebook

-The oldest package for this purpose [EIN](), emacs ipython notebook.
+The oldest package for this purpose [EIN](), Emacs Ipython notebook.
 It was started shortly after the Ipython Notebook became available in 2012.
 It was evolved to keep up with changes in the notebook.
 It cannot provide access to the widgets nor the notebook extensions.